Henan: Ancient states and dynasties

+The Shang dynasty (c.
+1600 – c.
+1046 BC) overthrew the Xia, with their capitals centered in Henan.
+The discovery of oracle bone scripts at the Yinxu site in Anyang provided invaluable insight into their writing, rituals, and social structure.

-In the 11th century BC, the Zhou dynasty of Shaanxi arrived from the west and overthrew the Shang dynasty.
+In the 11th century BC, the Zhou people arrived from the west and overthrew the Shang dynasty in the Battle of Muye.
 During the Western Zhou period (c.
 1046 – 771 BC), the capital and political and economical center was moved away from Henan for the first time.
 The Spring and Autumn period, a period of warfare and rivalry, began in 721 BC.
-What is now Henan and all of China was divided into a variety of small, independent states, constantly at war for control of the central plain.
-Although regarded formally as the ruler of China, the control that Zhou king in Luoyang exerted over the feudal kingdoms had virtually disappeared.
-Despite the prolonged period of instability, prominent philosophers such as Confucius emerged in this era and offered their ideas on how a state should be run.
-Laozi, the founder of Taoism, was born in northern Chu, part of modern-day Henan.
+What later is Henan and all of China was several kingdoms, which are at war for control of the central plain. (逐鹿中原) While regarded formally as the ruler of China, the control that Zhou king in Luoyang exerted over the feudal kingdoms had virtually disappeared.
+Laozi, the founder of Taoism, was born in northern Chu, part of what later is Henan.

-Later on, these states were replaced by seven large and powerful states during the Warring States period, and Henan was divided into three states, the Wei to the north, the Chu to the south, and the Han in the middle.
-In 221 BC, state of Qin forces from Shaanxi conquered all of the other six states, ending 800 years of warfare.